Bemer Mat Review – 30 Bemer Therapy Studies, 8 for Circulation, Does it Work?

-There have been changes to the Bemer product line over the years, and even recently to the packs they offer, so we keep this page updated and you’ll notice some history is included in the updated sections.
+There have been changes to the Bemer product line over the years so I’ll keep this page updated and you’ll notice some history included as we go along.

 Bemer Mat Summary